How to Start a Pool Cleaning Business

-- Business license as required by your city or county.
+- Business license: Obtain one as required by your city or county.

 - Certification: Check with your area's health department to find out what’s required

-- Insurance: Your state may require that you get bonded and fingerprinted.
+- Insurance: Your state may also require that you get bonded and fingerprinted.

 - The ability to swim: On the off chance you fall in, you need to be able to save yourself.

 - Good physical health: Efficient pool cleaning requires stamina and energy.